Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 #### Basket

-* Basket page is availabe for both, authenticated and not authenticated users, as it is possible to checkout as a guest
+* Basket page is available for both, authenticated and not authenticated users, as it is possible to checkout as a guest
-* For authenticated user, basket content is saved in the database, so that they can access it even after closing their browser or accessing the webiste from different device
+* For authenticated user, basket content is saved in the database, so that they can access it even after closing their browser or accessing the website from different device
 * If a product has colours, a colour must be chosen before being added to the basket
 * One products but added in two different colours are two different basket items
 * On the top of the page basket total is displayed, right next to the checkout button.
 This is repeated also at the bottom for the ease of use
 * Each item image and name (which is also a link to the product page) are displayed, together with chosen colour (if product has colours)
-* User can update the quantit of each product, or delete it completely from the basket - total and subtotal is automatically updated if this happens
+* User can update the quantity of each product, or delete it completely from the basket - total and subtotal is automatically updated if this happens
 * Checkout button takes a user to the checkout page

 #### Checkout